signoc/signoc/README.md

 ### Hi there 👋

+If you're using Reaper DAW, be sure to check out my [scripts](https://github.com/signoc/signoc_scripts/).
+And if you find them useful and would like to donate, see the reapack install for the donate button.

 <!--
 **signoc/signoc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.